mwarning/KadNode/misc/examples.md

 Note: The first lookup will initiate the search.
 Only subsequent lookups can be expected to return a result.

-## Lookup using a hexadecimal string
+## Lookup using a key string

 KadNode can do simple lookups on the DHT, without any authentication/crypto.
-Any hexadecimal string that is not 32 Byte (64 characters) will be cut or padded to the native size of the DHT hash (20 Bytes) and used for lookups.
+Any hex key in base16 or base32 that represents a DHT hash (20 Bytes) is used for simple DHT lookups.